 - 2.1 The capital programme for 2020/21 was approved by Council on 18 February 2020 (CM65 and HC69 refer). - 2.2 A new Capital Programme is proposed for 2021/22.
 The Head of Finance Practice invited bids for capital funding from all service areas, for a new capital programme during October 2020 on the strict proviso that all bids must go towards meeting a strategic priority.
-All capital bids received would be ranked against a prescribed priority criteria set out in the bid process.

-- 2.3 The submitted capital bids have now been assessed against the categories in each priority.
+All capital bids received would be ranked against a prescribed priority criteria set out in the bid process. - 2.3 The submitted capital bids have now been assessed against the categories in each priority.
 Priority I categories include meeting strategic priorities and statutory obligations (e.g. Health and Safety, DDA etc) and other capital works required to ensure the existing Council property assets remain open.
-Priority 2 categories link to good asset management whereby the capital work proposed would either generate capital/revenue income or reduce revenue spending.
-A capital bid that will enable rationalised service delivery or improvement is also considered a Priority 2 category to meet the Council's aims and objectives. - 2.4 The programme outlines the principles of the projects proposed for capital expenditure and includes an estimate of predicted costs including fees.
-All projects will be subject to project appraisals as required under the Council's Asset Strategy.
+Priority 2 categories link to good asset management whereby capital work proposed would either capital/revenue income or reduce revenue spending.
+A capital will enable rationalised service deliverv improvement is also considered a Priority 2 category to meet the Council's aims and objectives.

+- 2.4 The programme outlines the principles of the projects proposed for capital expenditure and includes an estimate of predicted costs including fees.
+All projects will be subject to project appraisals as required under the Council's Asset Strategy. - 2.5 The Capital Budget Proposals for 2021/22 were considered by the Hub Committee on 2.2.2021 (Minute HC56).
+The recommendations set out in this report were recommended to Council.